Hypertriton states from inverse scattering theory: Introduction

-Since 1958, a number of calculations on $\Lambda n n$ predicted that a bound state was not possible \cite{dal1958a, dal1958b, dow1959, gar1987,bel2008}.
-After evidence for a possible bound state was inferred from heavy-ion experiments by the HypHI Collaboration at GSI, a number of recent theoretical studies based on improved $\Lambda N$ forces from Meson-Exchange theory, Chiral Effective Field theory and quantum chromodynamics have also argued against the existence of such a bound state \cite{gal2014, gar2014, hiy2014, afn2015, kam2016, fil2016, gib2019}.
-In order to provide a new perspective on the $\Lambda N$ force, inverse scattering theory has recently been applied on theoretical $\Lambda p$ and $\Lambda n$ scattering data \citep{meo2019}.
-Spin averages of the recovered $\Lambda p$ and $\Lambda n$ potentials (GLM-YN0) were tested in \cite{meo2020} by computing the binding energy and root-mean-square radius of $\Lambda n p$ ($J^{\pi}=1/2^+$), using Malfliet-Tjon V potential for the NN interaction.
-The aim of this paper is to use GLM-YN0 potentials with the semi-realistic spin-dependent Malfliet-Tjon I/III NN potential that correctly binds the deuteron, in exploring the $\Lambda n p$ ($J^{\pi}=1/2^+$) and $\Lambda n n$ ($J^{\pi}=1/2^+$) three-body problems.
+Over the last seven decades, a number of calculations on $\Lambda n n$ predicted that a bound state is not possible \cite{dal1958a, dal1958b, dow1959, gar1987,bel2008}.
+After a signal for a possible bound state was inferred from heavy-ion experiments by the HypHI Collaboration at GSI \cite{rap2013}, a number of recent theoretical studies, based on improved $\Lambda N$ forces from Meson-Exchange theory, Chiral Effective Field theory and quantum chromodynamics, further argued against the existence of a $\Lambda n n$ bound state \cite{gal2014, gar2014, hiy2014, afn2015, kam2016, fil2016, gib2019}.
+The deeper binding energy reported by the A1 Collaboration~\cite{kin2026} shifts the theoretical landscape in a direction more favourable to a near-threshold three-body virtual state or three-body resonance in $\Lambda nn$ \cite{afn2015}.